ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/contributing.md

 ## Dos and Don'ts

-- **Do** commit features, refactors and additions to your branch. **If you do commit them, rebase your repository to remove them before sending your pull request.**
+- **Do** commit features, refactors and additions to a branch instead of `master` and `develop` directly and send a PR from your branch.

 - **Don't** commit console.logs, debugging or related functions to your branch.
 They are only of value during local development and differ for each developer.